Wood Technology M.Ed., Vocational School Teacher

 BeLEK Project: Partnership with Selected Universities of Applied Sciences

-Students from certain universities of applied sciences are offered special transition possibilities to begin a Master of Education: Blog: Karriere Lehramt an Berufskollegs and project-information of the FH Aachen.
+Students from certain universities of applied sciences are offered special transition possibilities to begin a Master of Education: project-information of the RWTH Aachen.

 Academic Advising for all Students Changing Their Course of Study